Jeevitak/Data_Engineer_Portfolio/README.md

 # Jeevita Kulkarni – Data Engineer Portfolio

 ## 👋 About Me
-I’m a **Data Engineer** with 1.5 years of experience in **ETL pipelines, SQL optimization, and dashboarding**.
-I independently build **end-to-end data solutions**, turning raw data into actionable insights.
+I’m a Data Engineer with 1.5 years of experience designing and building end-to-end data solutions.
+I work independently to transform raw data into actionable insights, creating automated pipelines, optimized queries, and interactive dashboards.
+I have experience across multiple tools and technologies, including Python, SQL, Airflow, BigQuery, Databricks DLT, and visualization tools like Power BI.
+For each project, I select the technologies that best fit the problem, ensuring practical, scalable, and maintainable solutions.

+My focus is on solving real-world data challenges with clean, efficient pipelines and insightful analytics, demonstrating both versatility and depth in my work.

 **Tech Stack:** Python | SQL | Airflow | BigQuery | Databricks | Delta Live Tables (DLT) | Snowflake | Power BI